The Leap from LTE to 5G: Shaping the Future of Mobile Communication

 Operating within frequencies from 800 MHz to 2.6 GHz, LTE accommodates various devices and applications.
 Launched in 2009, LTE offered peak download speeds of up to 300 Mbps and upload speeds of 75 Mbps.
 This advancement facilitated smoother mobile browsing, seamless video streaming, and effective real-time communication.

-Despite these improvements, LTE had limitations, particularly concerning capacity, latency, and overall efficiency.
+Despite these improvements, LTE had limitations, particularly regarding capacity, latency, and overall efficiency.
 As demand for higher bandwidth and connected devices soared—by 55% in recent years—the need for a more robust solution became clear.

 The Dawn of 5G: What Sets it Apart